 As a third and perhaps the most challenging test, we assess \emph{ReStraV} on \emph{matched} pairs of natural and generated videos from the Physics-IQ dataset.
 This dataset consists of real-world physical interactions and is special in the sense that it consists of both natural and AI-generated videos (198 per source) that are based on the very same starting frame(s): identical scenes, identical objects, identical lighting conditions as described in \cref{sec:Representation}.
 We report \cite{motamed2025generativevideomodelsunderstand}'s evaluation using a two-alternative forced-choice (2AFC) paradigm (a gold-standard psychophysical protocol).
 In each trial, a model sees a pair of videos: one real, one AI-generated.

-The task of identifying the AI-generated video, is especially challenging due to the matched video nature.
-Motamed et al.~\citep{motamed2025generativevideomodelsunderstand} report results for a vision-language model (VLM), Gemini 1.5 Pro \cite{geminiteam2024gemini15unlockingmultimodal}, on this dataset: Gemini identifies Runway and Pika videos with reasonable accuracy (74.8\% and 80.5\% respectively), but Sora videos prove challenging (55.6\%, near 50\% chance) due to their photorealism.
+The task of identifying the AI-generated video is especially challenging due to the matched video nature.
+Motamed et al.~\citep{motamed2025generativevideomodelsunderstand} report results for a VLM, Gemini 1.5 Pro \cite{geminiteam2024gemini15unlockingmultimodal}.
+Gemini identifies Runway and Pika videos with reasonable accuracy (74.8\% and 80.5\% respectively), but Sora videos prove challenging (55.6\%, near 50\% chance) due to their photorealism.

 We evaluate \emph{ReStraV} in the same setting, comparing against reported numbers \cite{motamed2025generativevideomodelsunderstand}.
 We compute mean aggregated video curvature (\cref{eq:curvature_annot}) for each video and predict the one with higher mean curvature as ``AI-generated.''
 No further classifier training or calibration is performed. \cref{fig:2afc-comparison} shows the results: \emph{ReStraV} attains 97.5\% for Pika \cite{pika}, 94.9\% for Runway \cite{rombach2022highresolutionimagesynthesislatent}, and 99.0\% for Sora.
 This near-perfect performance across all three generators demonstrates that simple curvature statistics robustly discriminate real from generated videos without model fine-tuning.